Skip to main content

 Let's talk about the general steps you'd follow to upload any type of model to the Clarifai platform.

-Step 1: Prepare the config.yaml File
+Step 1: Prepare the model.py File

 The config.yaml file is essential for specifying the model’s metadata, compute resource requirements, and model checkpoints.